ArakelTheDragon/CfCbazar-Tokens/WhitePaper_WTK.md

 ## Platform Credit System

-While WTK is a tradable BEP-20 token, the **CfCbazar platform uses non-withdrawable Platform Credit** as its internal economy.
+While WTK is a tradable BEP-20 token, the **CfCbazar platform uses withdrawable Platform Credit** as its internal economy.
+You can withdraw your WorkTokens/WTK/WorkTHR or use them on the platform.
+You can get platform credit by depositing BNB to our platform address 0xFBd767f6454bCd07c959da2E48fD429531A1323A,the BNB is used to fuel the value of the WorkToken(WTK) & WorkTHR on pancakeswap and the smart BNB contract as well.

 ### Deposit Rules
 - Deposit **BNB** or **WTK** to the platform address: